BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 This is a security strategy that keeps your coins safe.

 * WALLET1 - Operating Wallet - used for operating the masternode, including signing blocks.
 It effectively acts as a unique identifier of your masternode.
-No coins need to be inserted in this wallet; it can remain empty.
+No coins need to be inserted in this wallet; It's even advised to be empty, so in case of breach, no funds are exposed.
 * WALLET2 - Deposit Wallet   - your 50k of staked coins need to be placed here; later, the 50k will go into a smart contract; eventually, masternode rewards will show here.

 You will need both the **Public Key** and **Private Key** for both addresses.